When you just can’t go on

 These problems lead to doubts, and doubts lead to a review, and sometimes rejection, of beliefs they once didn’t question.
 This process is sometimes termed deconstruction.

-If you didn’t understand much of that paragraph, don’t worry.
-Because when most people (apart from academics) use the term deconstruction, they mean something different and simpler: “the systematic pulling apart of the belief system you were raised in” to determine what is still believable in the light of everything else you know.
+The term deconstruction means “the systematic pulling apart of the belief system you were raised in” to determine what is still believable in the light of everything else you know.
+(It can mean something different for academics – see note.)

 Typically, faith deconstruction occurs when doubts and questions are not answered by our christian teachers (whether ministers, authors or podcasters) and we start to wonder if we have uncovered a fatal flaw in our christian belief.